 For most staff, StaffLink is configured to accrue an ADO after 19 shifts and for staff employed under the Public Health Service Employees Skilled Trades (State) Award StaffLink accrues ADOs in accordance with the number of hours worked.
 This does not mean that 19 shifts must be worked before an ADO is rostered; an ADO can be rostered at any time during the roster period.
 StaffLink looks at the relevant NSW Health Award to ensure staff are paid correctly, based on this information from the roster; and that there is a record of ADO accrual and ADO balances.

-Stafflink provides a report called the “Leave Accrual Plan Report” through Manager Self Service.
+StaffLink provides a report called the “Leave Accrual Plan Report” through Manager Self Service.
 This allows you to select ADO as a leave type and then report on the accruals for your direct reports.
-For instructions and more information, please see page 160 of the Manager Self Service User Guide (internal access only) available from the
+For instructions and more information, please see the Stafflink Manager Self Service Reports User Guide (internal access only) available from the

 Below is a table outlining how different shift lengths accumulate ADOs.